fbpx

 Free 8 Step Guide Click Here

-Many of you have probably seen the 2024 US News Nurse Anesthesiology Program Rankings Report in your social media ads or perhaps from some programs you are considering attending for a CRNA school.
+Curious about CRNA School rankings?
+Looking for the best CRNA Schools?
+You may have seen the 2024 US News Nurse Anesthesiology Program Rankings Report in your social media ads or perhaps from some programs you are considering attending for a CRNA school.
 Dr. Mike MacKinnon is here to discuss where the study came from, what data it consists of, and what information it did not actually explore.
 He also explains how you can use the rankings report to your advantage when looking at nurse anesthesia programs.

 Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com